Advent International: Investments

 Today dissolved, the group's unit called Strategy and Marketing Organization (SMO), led by Marwan Lahoud, was at the heart of the matter.

 Almost all the articles published on these agreements underline that the ex-leaders may be worried within the framework of a preliminary investigation still in progress.

-In October 2018, Advent acquired the pharmaceutical company Zentiva, previously owned by Sanofi.
+In October 2018, Advent acquired pharmaceutical company Zentiva, previously owned by Sanofi.

 On December 20, 2019, the UK government approved Advent's £4 billion takeover of defense supplier Cobham Plc.
 On July 24, 2019, the firm announced the 165p in cash for each Cobham shares, takeover of the firm.
 On September 16, 2019, at a shareholders' meeting in London, the proposed takeover deal was approved with 93% voting in favor of the deal, surpassing the requisite 75% votes.
 The takeover was controversial, with opponents of the deal, such as the former First Sea Lord and Royal Navy chief Admiral Lord West of Spithead expressing fears.
 The founding family of Cobham were also vocal opponents of the takeover.
 These oppositions for the takeover triggered an investigation by the Competition & Markets Authority, on the national security implications of the transaction, which led to the delay in the regulatory approval of the deal.

 The company is following up its $3.3 billion acquisition of Evonik Industries's plastics division.

+In July 2020, with Cinven, Advent completed the acquisition of thyssenkrupp’s elevator technology business.

-On March 5, 2021, Advent completed the acquisition of Global Connect business (NielsenIQ, the former ACNielsen) of Nielsen Holdings.
+On March 5, 2021, the firm completed the acquisition of Global Connect business (NielsenIQ, the former ACNielsen) of Nielsen Holdings.

 Advent purchased a large stake in Indian pharmaceutical company Suven Pharmaceuticals for about 973.5 billion won and acquired 50.1%.
 It announced that it has established global leadership worth about 1.2755 trillion won through efficient production lines and expansion of development scale.

 On December 16, 2022, the geospatial intelligence company Maxar Technologies announced it had been acquired by Advent International for $6.4 billion.

-In October 2023, Advent International acquired Baxter's Biopharmaceutical Solutions business with Warburg Pincus.
+In October 2023, Advent acquired Baxter's Biopharmaceutical Solutions business with Warburg Pincus.

-In December 2024, Advent International acquired a majority stake in Ciessin Corp., Colombia's largest independent ERP provider, from Ciessin Holdings and former Ciessa employees.
+In December 2024, the firm acquired a majority stake in Ciessin Corp., Colombia's largest independent ERP provider, from Ciessin Holdings and former Ciessa employees.

-In January 2025, Advent International announced that it had entered into a definitive agreement to acquire Sauer Brands Inc., an expanded platform for major condiment and condiment brands, from Falfuryas Capital Partners.
+In January 2025, Advent announced that it had entered into a definitive agreement to acquire Sauer Brands Inc., an expanded platform for major condiment and condiment brands, from Falfuryas Capital Partners.
 Also in January, Advent and an outside partner completed a $3B minority investment in Fisher Investments.

 In August 2025, Advent agreed to buy Swiss semiconductor company U-blox for $1.3 billion.

+In February 2026, the firm acquired Bulgaria-based TBI Bank, expanding its presence in Southeastern Europe.

+In July 2026, it was reported that Advent and Stripe had made a joint offer to aquire PayPal.